ubc-subbots/triton/src/triton_gazebo/README.md

     - `front_camera/underwater/image_raw` (`sensor_msgs/msg/Image.msg`) : Synthesized underwater image
     - `repub/bounding_box` (`triton_interfaces/msg/DetectionBoxArray`) : Bounding box

-- `camera_orbit_plugin`: A Gazebo plugin which rotates the camera around a specified object for data collection (not recommended as training data)
+- `camera_orbit_plugin`: A Gazebo plugin which rotates the camera around a specified object for data collection (not recommended as training data).
+Attach this to a camera in a .world file to use.

-- `random_camera_plugin`: A Gazebo plugin which randomly moves the camera around for data collection (currently no guarantee the object is in view)
+- `random_camera_plugin`: A Gazebo plugin which randomly moves the camera around for data collection (currently no guarantee the object is in view).
+Attach this to a camera in a .world file to use.

 ## Worlds